 Use the "Customer's Invoices" report you used in the last lesson.
 In order to see this work, you will need to make sure there is an invoice with a due date set and it's overdue.

-4. With the DueDate field selected, find and expand its Formatting Rules which is found within Appearance.
+With the DueDate field selected, underneath Appearance, find and expand its Formatting Rules.

-5. Click the plus ( + ) beside Formatting Rules.
-This will add an unchecked formattingRule1 which can be expanded.
+Click the plus ( + ) beside Formatting Rules.
+This will add an unchecked formattingRule1 which you should expand.

-7. Set up the Data Source and Data Member next.
-That makes creating the Condition easier:
+Set up the Data Source and Data Member next.
+This makes creating the Condition easier:

 Data Source = Your Method Account

 Data Member = Expand the Customer table and select Invoice.Customer.

 Beside Condition, select the ellipsis ( ... ) to open the Expression Editor.